-SN Name Designation Date 1 Mr. Robert Nnana-Kalu Non-Executive Director Retired from the Board on September 4, 2018 2 Mr. Chidi Agbapu Non-Executive Director Appointed to the Board on June 11, 2018, approved by the Central Bank of Nigeria on September 3, 2018 and will be presented for Shareholders' approval at the 31st Annual General Meeting.
+SN Name Designation Board Changes 1 Mr. Robert Nnana-Kalu Non-Executive Director Retired from the Board on September 4, 2018 2 Mr. Chidi Agbapu Non-Executive Director Appointed to the Board on June 11, 2018.
+The appointment was approved by the Central Bank of Nigeria on September 3, 2018 and will be presented for Shareholders' approval at the 31st Annual General Meeting.

-Retirement by Rotation
+Retirement By Rotation

 In accordance with Article 95(1)(a) of the Articles of Association of the Bank which requires one-third (or the number closest to one-third), of the Non-Executive Directors to retire by rotation at each Annual General Meeting, the Directors due to retire by rotation at the 31st Annual General Meeting are Chief Charles Umolu and Pst.
 Kings C. Akuma.
-Being eligible, they have offered themselves for re-election and will be presented for reelection at the 31st Annual General Meeting.
+Being eligible, they have offered themselves for re-election and will be presented for re-election at the 31st Annual General Meeting.

-A detailed profile of all the Directors, including a profile of the Directors due for election and re-election, is on the Bank's websitewww.fidelitybank.ng.
+A detailed profile of all the Directors, including the Directors due for election and re-election, is on the Bank's website- www.fidelitybank.ng.

-Directors and their Interests
+Directors And Their Interests